 I was personally tested for everything from encephalitis to Parkinson’s because of how quickly I developed it.
 And it took months and months for the doctor to safely conclude that there was nothing else causing what was happening to me, including cancer.
 And it put me and especially my family through hell.

-So if you want to stop these scenario’s from happening you may have to be more thorough in your explanations.
-Not to the point of being that annoying person that posts a bunch of crap to Facebook/Instagram whatever, just a brief rundown of your TYPE of epilepsy can be enough.
+So, if you want to stop this scenario from happening you may have to be more thorough in your explanations.
+Not to the point of being that person that posts a bunch to social media, just a brief rundown of your type of epilepsy can be enough.
 Or you can just scream at them and walk out.
 I won’t judge, some people don’t deserve the time and there are such things as stupid questions.
 Hell, you could tell them it makes you morph into a power ranger and they would probably just leave you alone if you want.

 Things to include in your explanation to help them understand and possibly do their own research:

 - Whether or not you have tonic-clonic seizures and that not everybody has them.
 (Get this one out-of-the-way first, it makes them more attentive)

 - Tell them what type of seizures you have.
 (This makes people more curious because they probably didn’t know there were types, let alone over 40)

 - Explain what the words on your emergency ID bracelet and/or phone app mean.
 Including who to call and what to do.
 Like where your emergency meds are located.